 But it isn't always about the championship.
 Yes, Lehigh and Lafayette have been stalwarts at the top of the Patriot League, with at least one of them vying for the Patriot League Title every year, but what makes this "The Rivalry" is that whether or not the Patriot League or Playoff Implications are on the line, this IS a championship.

-I’m not kidding, when I say that because three times in this series a winless team has won in The Rivalry and each time that one victory made the team's season a success because they beat the one team that matters most, their rival!
+Three times in this series a winless team has won in The Rivalry and each time that one victory made the team's season a success because they beat the one team that matters most, their rival!

 In 1945 Lafayette was 1-7-1, their lone win a 7-0 win at Lehigh.
 In 1963 Lehigh was 1-8-0, their lone win a 15-8 win at home.
 In 1965 Lehigh was 1-8-0, their lone win a 20-14 win at home.